dylanwilbur/dylanwilbur.github.io/_posts/2025-05-03-setting-up-new-mac-updated.md

 ![](/assets/images/terminal.png)

 ## Motivation
-I have been writing code with MacOS in one form or another for almost 15 years at this point.
-I've tried almost every 'productivity' tool or setup out there over that time, and I've dialed in what I use during my day-to-day workflow to a point I'm quite happy with.
-Time spent learning and implementing tools to minimize friction across workflows is generally well spent- if you are even 10% more efficient at something, that compounds drastically over time, especially if you are doing that thing 100x per day.
-Every tool, decision, workflow here is a means to that end.
+I have been writing code and doing work with MacOS in one form or another for almost 15 years at this point.
+I have tried a wide variety of tools and setups, but I've dialed it in to a point I'm quite happy with.
+This article will go over the decisions I've made and tools I've selected to get things done extremely fast, and often in a way I find very enjoyable.

-Hope anyone reading this can pick up at least one new thing that'll reduce that friction for you too.
+I hope anyone reading this can pick up at least one new thing that'll reduce some friction for you too.
 I'm going to generally go over this in order from most to least impactful on my daily work.

 ### TLDR:
 - I highly recommend learning vim if you write code.
     - play this game for a bit: [vim adventures](https://vim-adventures.com)
     - install the [vim](#vim) plugin in the editor of your choice
+- I prefer sensible defaults over customization
+    - Cursor, stock zsh, stock lazyvim, claude are my tools of choice
 - Use a [clipboard history manager](#clipboard-history-manager) like the one in [alfred](https://www.alfredapp.com/help/features/clipboard/)
 - I highly recommend [alfred](#alfred) in general.